Montevideo: Parque Batlle

 Parque Batlle (formerly: Parque de los Aliados, translation: "Park of the Allies") is a major public central park, located south of Avenida Italia and north of Avenue Rivera.
 Along with Parque Prado and Parque Rodó it is one of three large parks that dominate Montevideo.
 The park and surrounding area constitute one of the 62 neighborhoods (barrios) of the city.
 The barrio of Parque Batlle is one of seven coastal barrios, the others being Buceo, Carrasco, Malvin, Pocitos, Punta Carretas, and Punta Gorda.
-The barrio of Parque Battle includes four former districts: Belgrano, Italiano, Villa Dolores and Batlle Park itself and borders the neighborhoods of La Blanqueada, Tres Cruces, Pocitos and Buceo.
+The barrio of Parque Batlle includes four former districts: Belgrano, Italiano, Villa Dolores and Batlle Park itself and borders the neighborhoods of La Blanqueada, Tres Cruces, Pocitos and Buceo.
 It has a high population density and most of its households are of medium-high- or high-income.
 Villa Dolores, a sub-district of Parque Batlle, took its name from the original villa of Don Alejo Rossell y Rius and of Doña Dolores Pereira de Rossel.
 On their grounds, they started a private collection of animals that became a zoological garden and was passed to the city in 1919; in 1955 the Planetarium of Montevideo was built within its premises.

 Obelisk of Montevideo in the Parque Batlle.

 Parque Batlle is named in honor of José Batlle y Ordóñez, President of Uruguay from 1911 to 1915.
 The park was originally proposed by an Act of March 1907, which also projected wide boulevards and avenues.
 French landscape architect, Carlos Thays, began the plantings in 1911.
 In 1918, the park was named Parque de los Aliados, following the victory of the Allies of World War I. On 5 May 1930, after significant expansion, it was again renamed as Parque Batlle y Ordóñez, in memory of the prominent politician and president, who had died in 1929.
 The park was designated a National Historic Monument Park in 1975.
 As of 2010, the park covers an area of 60 ha and is considered the "lung" of the Montevideo city due to the large variety of trees planted here.

 The Estadio Centenario, the national football stadium, opened in 1930 for the first World Cup, and later hosted several other sporting grounds of note (see Sports).

 In 1934, sculptor José Belloni's "La Carreta", a bronze monument on granite base, was installed on Avenida Lorenzo Merola near Estadio Centenario.
 One of several statues in the park, it depicts yoked oxen pulling a loaded wagon.
 It was designated a national monument in 1976.
 Another statue on the same side of the park is a bronze copy of the Discobolus of Myron.

 On the west side of Parque Batlle, on Artigas Boulevard, the 1938 Obelisk of Montevideo is a monument dedicated to those who created the first Constitution.
 The work of sculptor José Luis Zorrilla de San Martín (1891–1975), it is a three-sided granite obelisk, 40 m tall, with bronze statues on its three sides, representing "Law", "Liberty", and "Force", respectively.
 It has been a National Heritage Site since 1976.